pinout-xyz/Pinout.xyz/src/en-GB/overlay/iqaudio-pi-dac.md

-The Pi-DAC+ takes the digital audio signals (I2S) from the Raspberry Pi and through the onboard Texas Instruments PCM5122 DAC delivers variable output (hardware volume control) analog audio to the Pi-DAC+’s Phono connectors.
-The PI-DAC+ also, via the Texas Instruments TPA6133A headphone amp, supports the direct use of headphones via the Pi-DAC+’s 3.5mm audio jack.
+The Pi-DAC+ takes the digital audio signals (I2S) from the Raspberry Pi and through the onboard Texas Instruments PCM5122 DAC delivers variable output (hardware volume control) analog audio to the Pi-DAC+ Phono connectors.
+The PI-DAC+ also, via the Texas Instruments TPA6133A headphone amp, supports the direct use of headphones via the Pi-DAC+ 3.5mm audio jack.

 The Pi Dac uses GPIO22 to mute/unmute the Pi-AMP+.

 You can use GPIO25 to connect an IR sensor and GPIO23/24 for a rotary encoder.
-Both of these parts are optional, but are broken out on the Pi-DAC+ for convinient access.
+Both of these parts are optional, but are broken out on the Pi-DAC+ for convenient access.

+Note: pins marked as optional can be used for general purpose if those add-ons are not enabled by software.